edenia/btc-libre-governance/docs/readme.md

 - Proposal Amount in Sats
 - Account to be Paid

 ### Proposal Status

 ```
+  DRAFT = 1
-  ACTIVE = 1
+  ACTIVE = 2
-  SUCCEEDED = 2
+  SUCCEEDED = 3
-  DEFEATED = 3
+  DEFEATED = 4
-  CANCELED = 3
+  CANCELED = 5
 ```

 ### Proposal Cost

 In order to prevent spam and ensure only serious proposals make it to this stage. a registration fee of **50,000** sats must be paid for any proposal to be created.
+The funds obtained from proposal costs will be deposited to the `funding` account where funds will be distributed from for all proposals.

+A transfer needs to include the proposal name in the memo fiel for the system to pick up the payment and set a proposal from draft to active.

+- This would be done with smart contract notify?
+- How would we handle transfers with invalid memo fields? reject transfers similar to evodex

 ## Voting

 BTC Libre is managed by a decentralized community of LIBRE token holders who propose and vote on projects for the network.

 ### Voting period

 All proposals are subject to a 10 day voting period, and any address with voting power can vote for or against the proposal.
-If a majority, and at least 10% of circulating supply votes are cast for the proposal, it is queued in the Timelock, and can be implemented after 2 days.
-In the timelock period proposals can be flagged and canceled
+If a majority, and at least 10% of circulating supply votes are cast for the proposal, it is queued for approval, and can be executed or flagged and canceled.

 ### Voting Threshold

 10% of the circulating supply must vote in order for a proposal to be eligible for acceptance.
 If more than 50% of token

 ## Proposal Approval

+For vote counts account balances must be read from the last known balance of accounts when the voting window is over.
+This in order to prevent users from voting , then transferring funds and voting again.

 ### Proposal Execution

 ### Proposal Cancellation

+# Deliverables

+- Design 1 weeks (already in progress)
+- Development 2 weeks min
+- Smart Contract Testing 1 week
+- UI integration 2 weeks

+5 weeks total development (ROM +/- 20%)

+4-6 weeks